Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Fellowship Bible Church of Carson City, Inc. (the “Church”) shall have such purposes as are now or may hereafter be set forth in the Articles of Incorporation and shall be stated more specifically to spread the Gospel of Jesus Christ by the following means:

-At the outset of, Fellowship Bible Church, the four chords of fellowship were established as the biblical priorities for this ministry.
-A fuller statement is available upon request.
+These four cords of fellowship are established as the biblical priorities for this ministry.

 ARTICLE III.
 DOCTRINAL STATEMENT